KjellKod/g3log/README.markdown

    std::future<void> received = sinkHandle->call(&CustomSink::Foo,
                                                  param1, param2);

-   // before exiting you can always call g2::ShutdownLogging to avoid
+   // If the LogWorker is initialized then at scope exit the g2::shutDownLogging() will be called.
-   // LOG calls from static entities that goes out of scope later. g2::shutDownLogging();
+   // This is important since it protects from LOG calls from static or other entities that will go out of
+   // scope at a later time.
+   //
+   // It can also be called manually: g2::shutDownLogging();
 }